actions/actions-sync/README.md

 * Build status: ![Actions Sync Status](https://github.com/actions/actions-sync/workflows/CI/badge.svg)

 It is designed to work when:
-* The GitHub Enterprise instance is seperate from the rest of the internet.
+* The GitHub Enterprise instance is separate from the rest of the internet.
 * The GitHub Enterprise instance is connected to the rest of the internet.

 ## Connected instances